wgohintuit/inferwgoh/README.md

 All they ever have to focus on is writing the HTML, CSS, and Javascript that eventually becomes their Web App.
 All other installation, linting and compilation tasks are handled by automated tools. **Woot!**

-## Why are dist and tmp being pushed to the repo?
+## Why are dist and tmp not being pushed to the repo?

-In regular production applications, `dist` and `tmp` would **never** be pushed to the main repo.
-Because the main purpose of this app is illustrative, I want to show the viewer what the finished `dist` and `tmp` folders should look like, with regards to the different plugins being run in Grunt.
+In regular production applications, `dist` and `tmp` are **never** pushed to the main repo, because they are usually large in size and don't provide development benefit to anyone reading them (minified, optimized, compressed code).
+Also, it gives no benefit to another developer, since using the simple `grunt` command will give you all these things anyway from the dev version of hte code.